Ncnchiche/mySubscription/README.md

 <h1 align="center">Ghost Expense</h1>

 ## What is this?
-Not everyone has the time to track their subscriptions and see which category takes up the most of their monthly money.
+Not everyone has the time to track their subscriptions and see which category takes up the most of their monthly budget.
 Here I created a Basic Web Application to be able to track your expenses and see analytically which category takes up the most of your budget.

 This web application includes:
 - A HomePage